SI3864/SI3864/README.md

- #👋 Hi,My name is Sevda.I`m from Turkey.I am  a wife and a mum.
-I am Software QA Test Engineer and teacher also...
+ #👋 Hi,My name is Sevda.I`m from Turkey.
+I am Software QA Test Engineer and teacher I am  a wife and a mum also...
 - 👀 I’m interested in software.I am excited to learn software.
 - 🌱 I’m currently  new programming languages.
 💬 Ask me about Java,OOP,SQL,Lambda,Selenium